hakujolno/capsha/README.md

 Instead of focusing on editing, Capsha focuses on **speed**.

 From capture to clipboard, annotation, saving, and sharing, every interaction is designed to minimize clicks.

 ---

+## ⚡ Quick Start

+For the fastest experience, pin Capsha to your Windows taskbar.

+workflow:

+1. Pin **Capsha** to your Windows taskbar.
+2. Press **Win + 1** (or the number matching its position) to launch it instantly.
+3. Capture, annotate, copy, and share.

+This is the fastest way to use Capsha.

+---